Skip to main content

 1. Create a secret with your MCP API key:

-kubectl create secret generic mcp-credentials \
+kubectl create secret generic dot-ai-secrets \

 --namespace dot-ai \